hove-io/transit_model/ntfs2gtfs/README.md

 ## Specifications

-As NTFS is the pivot format for conversion, [common NTFS rules] is useful.<br>
+As NTFS is the pivot format for conversion, [common NTFS rules] is useful.\
 For input and output, see [NTFS to GTFS specifications].

 [common NTFS rules]: ../documentation/common_ntfs_rules.md